Hi, I’m Malar.

 More About Me

-My astrology signs indicate I’m a diplomat and nurturer with a pioneering soul.
-My primary sparketype is Maven; learning and going deep lights me up.
+- My astrology signs indicate I’m a nurturing diplomat with a pioneering soul.
+My primary sparketype is maven; learning and going deep lights me up.

-I enjoy the intersection of creativity, spirituality, and physical sensation, expressing this through art and movement.
-I love any exercise my body can do, whether that’s biking, weightlifting, dancing, kickboxing, or simply climbing stairs.
+- I enjoy the intersection of creativity, spirituality, and physical sensation, expressing this through art and movement.
+My current favorite exercise is deadlifting.

 See anything on this page that makes you smile, nod, or go “me too!”?
 I’d love to hear from you.
 I invite you to contact me.